port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/github/github.md

 Refer to the [examples](./examples/resource-mapping-examples.md) page for practical configurations and their corresponding blueprint definitions.

+## Relevant Guides

+For relevant guides and examples, see the [guides section](https://docs.getport.io/guides?tags=GitHub).

 ## GitOps

 Port's GitHub app also provides GitOps capabilities, refer to the [GitOps](./gitops/gitops.md) page to learn more.